Codyvanzandt/beautiful-jekyll/cv.md

 ## Education

 **Ph.D.
 Student in English**
 Washington University in St. Louis.
-Beginning Fall 2019.
+2019 - present

 **B.A. in English and Computer Science**
 Rice University.
 May 2017.